xtuml/bridgepoint/doc-bridgepoint/review-minutes/7682_update_to_e4.4_dnt_rvm.md

 <pre>

--- Num Type  Who  Section  Comment
-_- 01  min   CDS  2.
+-- Num Type  Who  Section  Comment x- 01  min   CDS  2.
 [7]   add the reference to the task this refers to
-_- 02  min   RWM  3.       "ant" -> "an"
+x- 02  min   RWM  3.       "ant" -> "an"
-_- 03  min   CDS  8.
-Test both linux and Windows _- 04  min   RWM  general  Note that the move to JRE 8 could be done as a standalone step to assure that that update does not have any fallout.
+x- 03  min   CDS  8.
+Test both linux and Windows x- 04  min   RWM  general  Note that the move to JRE 8 could be done as a standalone step to assure that that update does not have any fallout.
 We are choosing to perform the JRE 8 update and the Eclipse 4 update together.
 If we have problems in the next step, we can perform the JRE 8 update as a standalone step.